How To Ship Automated Grain Cooling Modules

 Container Types and Limitations

-Various container sizes are available for FCL: 20ft standard, 40ft standard, and 40ft high cube.
-40ft high cube containers offer maximum volume but may not suit all modules.
+Various container sizes are available for FCL shipments, including 20ft standard, 40ft standard, and 40ft high cube containers.
+40ft high cube containers offer maximum volume but may not be suitable for all modules due to weight restrictions.
 20ft containers are ideal for smaller modules, while 40ft standard containers provide a balance of size and cost.
-Consider your module's dimensions and weight when choosing.
+Carefully consider your module's dimensions and weight when selecting a container type.

-Secure your cargo meticulously.
-Use suitable dunnage (e.g., wood blocks, inflatable bags) and lashing (e.g., straps, chains) to prevent movement.
-Ensure even weight distribution for stability.
+Secure your cargo meticulously within the container.
+Employ suitable dunnage (e.g., wood blocks, inflatable bags) and lashing (e.g., straps, chains) to prevent movement during transit.
+Ensure even weight distribution throughout the container to maintain stability.

 Oversized or Out-of-Gauge (OOG) Cargo